treyhunner/treyhunner.github.com/source/_posts/2015-06-04-cabo-card-game.markdown

 The version of the game I know is played with a standard 52-card deck.
 To play this version you need to remember the rules and the rhyme.

+The official rules are significantly different from the version I play by and I find my version significantly more fun.
+However, the official version *is* fun and it's definitely simpler to pick up (especially for kids).
-The official rules are slightly different.
-If you want a deck custom-built for Cabo and play by the official rules, you can buy one from Eventide Games LLC at [PlayCabo.com][].
+If you want a deck custom-built for Cabo and you'd like to play by the official rules, you can [buy a deck here][] (previously Eventide Games LLC sold them at PlayCabo.com).

 ## Play it